 - 65 years old, 5.8 feet high, 200 lbs man, 8 hours of sleep: 549 calories

-As you can see, sleep has a significant part if your diet succeeds or not.
+As you can see, sleep plays a significant part if your diet succeeds or not.
 Of course, with a healthy diet and proper workouts, you can get the slimmer body you desire, but enough sleep makes it much easier and more successful.

 No, you can’t sleep yourself thin.
 Too much sleep also hinders you from achieving your goals.
 If you sleep more than the adequate amount, which is about 7.5-8 hours per day, you skip daily activities that burn many more calories than sleep.
 Find the balance that fits your needs and lifestyle, and you will be satisfied with the results.